aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/calculate-formulas/decrease-the-calculation-time-of-cell-calculate-method/_index.md

 The following sample code illustrates the usage of [**CalculationOptions.GetRecursive()**](https://reference.aspose.com/cells/go-cpp/calculationoptions/getrecursive/) property.
 Please execute this code with the given [sample excel file](5113710.xlsx) and check its console output.
 You will find that setting the recursive property to **false** has decreased the calculation time significantly.
 Please also read the comments for a better understanding of this property.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-DecreaseTheCalculationTimeOfCellCalculateMethod.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-DecreaseTheCalculationTimeOfCellCalculateMethod.go" >}}
-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-DecreaseTheCalculationTimeOfCellCalculateMethod-1.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-DecreaseTheCalculationTimeOfCellCalculateMethod-1.go" >}}
 ## **Console Output**

 This is the console output of the above sample code when executed with the given [sample excel file](5113710.xlsx) on our machine.
 Please note, your output may differ but the elapsed time after setting the recursive property to **false** will always be less than setting it to **true**.